(a)Co in LiCoO2

 To determine the oxidation number of an atom in a compound, we assign to the most electronegative element in the compound a negative oxidation number equal to its charge in simple ionic compounds.
 For neutral compounds, the oxidation numbers of all elements must add to give zero; for ionic species, the oxidation numbers must add to give the ionic charge of the compound.
 Here, O is the more electronegative element, and it gets the -2 oxidation number.
-There are two oxide ions per Ti ion in the empirical formula; since the compound is neutral, Ti must have an oxidation number of +1.
+Li only forms the 1+ ion and therefore has an oxidation number of +1.
 From the above, all of the oxidation numbers add to zero, so

 1+ Co + 2(-2) =0.
 Co is the oxidation number of Co; solving for Co, we find Co = +3/

 Here, Na + Al +4(H) = 0 (where Na.
 Al, and H are the oxidation numbers of Na, Al, and H.) We use the rules (p 132) to assign oxidation numbers of +1 to Na and -1 to H (be sure you understand this!!).
 We have 1 + Al +4(-1) = 0, and Al = +3.

 Again, use the rules!!!
 O gets a -2 oxidation number, and H gets a +1 (why?
 See the rules!!!)
 So we have C + 4 -2 =0, so C = -2.

 This a binary compound - since Ga is a group IIIA element we expect it to form only a 3+ ion so Ga has an oxidation number of +3 and N has an oxidation number of -3.

 (e)Cl in HClO2

 We assign O the -2 charge and H the +1 charge (rules!!!), so, adding up the oxidation numbers, 1 + Cl + 2(-2) = 0 and Cl = 3.